 - Available for international students studying in NZ or via distance learning

-Studying software engineering will see you gain knowledge, tools and practical skills to be able to design, construct, test and maintain large software applications.
+Studying software engineering will see you gain the knowledge, tools and practical skills to be able to design, construct, test and maintain large software applications.

-The software engineering major is a joint one - that means you will learn about both computer science and information technology.
+The Bachelor of Information Sciences (Software Engineering) is a joint major which means that you will study aspects of both computer science and information technology.

 Software engineers are in high demand throughout the world, which means there are plenty of jobs out there for hard working graduates.

 An exciting part of the joint major is the team project in the third year, when you will work together with other students to create a new application.